 How Many Lenders Report HMDA Data?

-According to the Federal Financial Institutions Examination Council (FFIEC), the number of lenders that report HMDA data is on a downward trend.
-Where 7,925 institutions reported this data in 1998, 2017 reporting came from only 6,762 lenders and banks.
+According to the Federal Financial Institutions Examination Council (FFIEC) data, the number of lenders that report HMDA data is on a downward trend.
+Where 7,925 institutions reported this data in 1998, reporting in 2017 came from only 6,762 lenders.
+Since then, the number continues to dwindle; it was 5,113 in 2023 and was reported as 4,898 in 2024.

-What Do You Need to Know About the HMDA?
+What Do You Need to Know About HMDA?

 You can expect to be asked specific questions about your person, however, including your racial background.
 This information is now part of the process when you take out a home loan thanks to HMDA reporting rules, and it is to be used to ensure fairness and equitable distribution of mortgage loans to qualified buyers.